eodms-sgdot/py-eodms-dds/README.md

 This test gets an image item from the EODMS STAC API and uses the `id` (UUID) to download the image using the EODMS DDS API.

-This script requires the `py-eodms-stac`:
+This script requires the [py-eodms-stac](https://github.com/eodms-sgdot/py-eodms-stac):

 ```bash
 cd tests